haikalbill/webappsec_fa/README.md

     - Lowercase Check: The password must contain at least one uppercase letter, enforced using the regex /[a-z]/.
     - Number Check: The password must contain at least one number, enforced using the regex /[0-9]/.
     - Alphanumeric Check: The password must be alphanumeric, ensuring it contains only letters and numbers, using the regex /[a-zA-Z0-9]/.

-- Server-Side Validation
-  - SQL Injection Prevention
-    - The username is sanitized using real_escape_string before it is used in the SQL query.
-  - Password Verification
-    - The submitted password is checked against the hashed password stored in the database using password_verify
-  - Session Fixation Prevention:
-    - session_regenerate_id(true) is called after a successful login.
 ````
           var usernameRegex = /^[a-zA-Z0-9]+$/;
           if (!usernameRegex.test(username)) {